Regulated career colleges have been an integral part of the post-secondary educational landscape in Canada for close to two centuries.

 What NACC is doing

-- On behalf of our members, NACC has been lobbying Citizenship and Immigration Canada (CIC) and the Minister’s Office to have this policy changed since 2010.
+- On behalf of our members, NACC has been lobbying Citizenship and Immigration Canada (CIC) and the Minister’s Office to have this policy changed.

 By allowing international students attending private institutions to obtain post-graduate work permits, more international students will choose Canada.